Odd Nerdrum: Nerdrum's work as inspiration

 A 2000 horror film, The Cell, contains a scene that was heavily influenced by Nerdrum's 1989 painting Dawn.
 The scene features three identical figures sitting down, looking upwards with pained, trance-like expressions on their faces.
 Director Tarsem Singh in the film's audio commentary says that the painting was the inspiration for the scene's imagery.
 Singh had seen the painting while visiting the owner of the painting, David Bowie.

 Australian choreographer, Meryl Tankard's 2009 dance piece, The Oracle, was inspired by the work of Nerdrum.
-The work, featuring the dancer Paul White, was about the human being in constant struggle with forces outside of itself.
+The work, featuring the dancer Paul White, was about the human being in constant struggle with forces outside of himself.

 The Norwegian classical composer Martin Romberg wrote a collection of piano pieces inspired by three of Nerdrum's works in 2014, named Tableaux Kitsch.
 The pieces are inspired by the paintings To the Lighthouse, Stranded, and Drifting, and were premiered at Nerdrum's exhibitions in Paris 2013 and Barcelona 2016.